Dervali-git/VRC-Tips/LaySittingPrefab.md

 >
 >PlaySpace is used for rasing the animation up.
 This is used by the "Height Adjust" radial puppet in the More menu.
 >
 >ResetPose resets your current view to match a change in PlaySpace.
-This is used by the "Reset View"  buttonin the More menu.
+This is used by the "Reset View" button in the More menu.

 Open your **Menu** and add a Sub Menu pointing to the included **SubMenu_Laydown** in the folder 'Assets\Laydown\VRC Menu and Param'